 We are a clinical-stage biopharmaceutical company engaged in the discovery and development of innovative, small molecule therapeutics targeting age-related degenerative diseases and disorders of the central nervous system ("CNS") and retina.
-Currently available therapies for these diseases are limited, with few Alzheimer's disease ("AD") treatments, one approved treatment for age-related macular degeneration ("dAMD") and no approved treatments for dementia with Lewy bodies.
-Our goal is to develop disease modifying treatments for patients with these degenerative disorders by initially leveraging our expertise in the σ -2 (sigma-2) receptor ("S2R"), which is expressed by multiple cell types, including neuronal synapses, and acts as a key regulator of cellular damage commonly associated with certain age-related degenerative diseases of the CNS and retina.
+Currently available therapies for these diseases are limited, with few Alzheimer's disease ("AD") treatments, two approved treatments for geographic atrophy (GA) secondary to dry age-related macular degeneration ("dAMD") and no approved treatments for dementia with Lewy bodies.
+Our goal is to develop disease-modifying treatments for patients with these degenerative disorders by initially leveraging our expertise in the σ -2 (sigma-2) receptor ("S2R"), which is expressed by multiple cell types, including neuronal synapses, and acts as a key regulator of cellular damage commonly associated with certain age-related degenerative diseases of the CNS and retina.
 We believe that targeting the S2R complex represents a mechanism that is functionally distinct from other current approaches in clinical development for the treatment of degenerative diseases.
 Recent clinical results supports this hypothesis.
-In the SNAP study, results of which were published in May 2023 in the journal, Translational Neurodegeneration and showed that a single oral dose of CT1812 rapidly displaces $\Delta\beta$ oligomers from synapses of individuals with AD.
+In the SNAP study, results of which were published in May 2023 in the journal, Translational Neurodegeneration and showed that a single oral dose of CT1812 rapidly displaces $A\beta$ oligomers from synapses of individuals with AD.
 In the SEQUEL study, top-line results showed that four weeks of treatment with CT1812 improved synapse activity and connectivity of brain regions as measured via quantitative electroencephalogram ("qEEG").
 Together, these findings provide evidence that the displacement of oligomers from synapses via CT1812 engagement with the S2R results in improved synapse function.
+In blinded and unblinded clinical trials, several patients experienced asymptomatic, reversible elevations in serum liver chemistries prompting harmonization of monitoring, increasing frequency where appropriate, across our clinical trials.

 Since our inception in 2007, we have incurred significant operating losses and devoted substantially all of our time and resources to developing our lead product candidate, CT1812, building our intellectual property portfolio, raising capital and recruiting management and technical staff to support these operations.
-As of June 30, 2023, we had an accumulated deficit of \$126.3 million.
-We incurred a net loss of \$4.7 million and \$10.9 million for the three and six months ended June 30, 2023, respectively, and net loss of \$5.8 million and \$9.6 million for the three and six months ended June 30, 2022, respectively.
+As of September 30, 2023, we had an accumulated deficit of \$133.0 million.
+We incurred a net loss of \$6.7 million and \$17.6 million for the three and nine months ended September 30, 2023, respectively, and net loss of \$6.6 million and \$16.2 million for the three and nine months ended September 30, 2022, respectively.

 To date, we have funded our operations primarily with proceeds from grants awarded by the National Institute of Aging (the "NIA"), a division of the National Institutes of Health (the "NIH"), and proceeds from our initial public offering (the "IPO"), completed in October 2021, proceeds from our follow-on public offering in November 2022, sales of our common stock through our ATM (as defined below), sales of our convertible promissory notes, convertible preferred stock, simple agreements for future equity ("SAFE") and stock option exercises.
-Since our inception, we have received approximately \$171.0 million in cumulative grant awards to fund our clinical trials, primarily from the NIA, and we have raised approximately \$111.2 million in net proceeds from sales of our equity securities, convertible notes, SAFE, stock option exercises, IPO and follow-on public offering, and ATM.
-As of June 30, 2023, we had cash and cash equivalents of \$37.2 million.
+Since our inception, we have received approximately \$171.0 million in cumulative grant awards to fund our clinical trials, primarily from the NIA, and we have raised approximately \$111.4 million in net proceeds from sales of our equity securities, convertible notes, SAFE, stock option exercises, IPO and follow-on public offering, ATM, and equity line financing with Lincoln Park.
+As of September 30, 2023, we had cash and cash equivalents of \$33.0 million.